Design History, and Material Culture Research Group

-The Design History and Material Culture Research Group is an interdisciplinary collective based in the Faculty of Arts, University of Brighton.
+The Design History and Material Culture Research Group is an interdisciplinary collective based in the College of Arts and Humanities, University of Brighton.

 We seek to extend the University’s long standing specialism in design history to an analysis of all facets of the material world, past and present.
 Our interests are diverse and research specialisms range from the history of dress to design and state policy, from everyday photography to sculpture and portraiture, from the heritage of contemporary conflict to the word and image of advertising, from gender and design to fashion, chemistry and colour.
 However, we share a commitment to a detailed investigation of all material forms that does not uphold the hierarchies of value that have separated art and design or image and object.